Cacti/documentation/Command-Line-Scripts.md

 > **Caution**
 >
 > Rebuilding the poller cache interferes with the poller operation.
-Please make sure, that the poller is not running and will not start during a rebuild operation
+Make sure that the poller is not running and will not start during a rebuild operation

 Re-Index Hosts
 --------------